play, connect, engage

-Didgeri began in Brisbane in November, 2015, simply as a place to learn to play didgeridoo.
+Didgeri began in Brisbane in November, 2015, simply as a place where we invite Aboriginal and Torres Strait Islander men and young men to learn to play didgeridoo.

-As what often happens when Aboriginal and Torres Strait Islander people spend time together, it transformed, its still about didgeridoo, but its also a place for sharing stories, camaraderie, support, connections and talking about contemporary Indigenous Australian identity and an Indigenous Australian masculinity.
+As what often happens when Aboriginal and Torres Strait Islander people spend time together, it transformed quite quickly from a place where we gather to learn didgeridoo, to then a place for sharing stories, camaraderie, support, connections and talking about contemporary Indigenous Australian identity and an Indigenous Australian masculinity.

-Didgeri uses didgeridoo as a tool to invite discussion around culture, identity and social-political history back-grounded in the knowledge that for many Aboriginal and Torres Strait Islander people today, the thread or connection to country, culture, song, dance, language may be very thin or may have been severed by generations of segregation and assimilation policies of the past.
+Didgeri uses didgeridoo as a tool to invite discussion around culture, identity and social-political history back-grounded in the knowledge that for many Aboriginal and Torres Strait Islander people today, the thread or connection to country, culture, song, dance, language may be very thin as a result of generations of segregation and assimilation policies of the past.

 We often have children and grand-children of men attend, as a result Didgeri is very much an alcohol and drug free gathering.